COLLEGE OF APPLIED & NATURAL SCIENCES

 Graduates of the Program

-A Business Administration minor is built in to the concentration from the College of Business.
+A Business Administration minor from the College of Business is built in to the concentration.
 In addition to the agricultural business courses mentioned above, for the minor, students must take courses in computer information systems, finance, marketing, accounting, management, and business law in the College of Business.
-Fourteen hours of directed electives offers some flexibility to earn a second minor or at least gain more exposure in areas of plant science and animal science.
+Fourteen hours of directed electives offers some flexibility to earn a second minor or gain more exposure in areas of plant science and animal science.